‘Days Of Our Lives’: Chad And Gabi Go Missing – Does Deimos Kiriakis Go Too Far On ‘DOOL’? [Spoilers]

 Word is getting around Salem that Chloe and Nicole overheard Deimos threatening to kill Andre DiMera (Thaao Penghlis) on Days Of Our Lives.
 Andre is safe for now, but Chad and Gabi go missing.
 It won’t take long before somebody figures out that Deimos is responsible.
 Everyone will expect Deimos to be with Nicole now that she is out on bail.
 The fact that he isn’t with her or at the Kiriakis mansion will raise some red flags.

 Will Deimos Kiriakis go too far when Chad and Gabi go missing?
-Will this cause Nicole to break up with her fiance?
+Will this cause Nicole to break up with her fiancé?
 If so, will Chloe finally agree to give Nicole her baby on Days Of Our Lives?

 [Featured Image by Leon Bennett/Getty Images]